Improve the click-through rates and the SEO of your website with optimized title tags and meta descriptions.

 What is a meta description tag?

-Matt Cutts, Google’s head of Webspam announced in 2009 that neither meta descriptions nor meta keywords factor into Google’s ranking algorithms for web search.
+Matt Cutts, Google’s former head of Webspam, announced in 2009 that neither meta descriptions nor meta keywords factor into Google’s ranking algorithms for web search.
 However, he stresses that it is still important to write a meta description as Google will sometimes use the summary in search results snippets (located below the URL) if the Search Engine believes it is an accurate synopsis of the page.

 Matt explains Google’s perspective on meta descriptions in greater detail in this video: